This is the foolproof guide for planning a Ladakh bike tour.

 Passing through: Terith, Shyok, Durbuk

-It’s the 8th day of your bike trip to Ladakh, on this day, you’ll be head towards Spangmik.
+It’s the 8th day of your bike trip to Ladakh, on this day, you’ll head towards Spangmik.
 I advise you to leave early morning from Sumur as the road to Spangmik is beautiful, you’ll be riding alongside the Shyok River.
-Additionally, places are waiting to be explored by you in Spangmik.

-Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
-You must’ve heard about the lake from others who ride to Ladakh and also seen in movies.
-Your bike trip to Ladakh must include a trip to the glorious Pangong Lake, or else it will be unjust.
+Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
+You must’ve heard about the famous lake which is also seen in movies.
+If you’re planning a bike trip to Ladakh, you must include a trip to the glorious Pangong Lake.

 On the 8th day, you will be staying in Spangmik.
 You can choose a hotel or even better, you can stay in one of the Lake camps near Pangong.